 Strategic Integration Matters More Than Just Deployment

-Installing cameras and running AI algorithms represents only the beginning of successful computer vision implementation.
-Real business value emerges when these systems integrate seamlessly with existing retail operations and technology infrastructure.
+While a successful camera installation and running AI algorithms are a great starting point, they’re only the beginning of a successful computer vision implementation.
+Real business value comes from integrating these systems with existing technology infrastructure and ongoing business operations.

 Critical integration points: